grattan/R_at_Grattan/docs/Style_guide.md

 var2
 ```

 When you load data from outside Grattan, such as ABS microdata, variables will often have bad names.
 It is worth taking the time at the top of your script to [rename your variables](https://dplyr.tidyverse.org/reference/select.html), giving them consistent, descriptive, short, snake_case names.
-An easy way to do this is using the `janitor` package:
+An easy way to do this is using `clean_names()` function from the `janitor` package: